Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Summary

 \section{Summary}

-In this work, we present a new technique to measure polar MOKE under pulsed magnetic field.
-With successful measurements of MOKE above 40~T and down to 77~K with 0.1-mrad resolution, we demonstrate that MOKE is indeed a powerful technique to measure magnetic properties under pulsed field.
-We should also stress that our setup is very simple and thus is easily applicable to stronger field apparatus in high-field facilities, even to 1000-T destructive magnetic compression magnets~\cite{Nomura2014.PhysRevLett.112.247201, Nakamura2018.RevSciInstrum.89.095106, Matsuda2020.NatureCommun.11.3591, Ikeda2023.NatureCommun.14.1744}.
-Moreover, MOKE has an important advantage that it is applicable to small samples such as thin films or non-transparent samples including metallic materials, compared with other magnetic probes such as magnetization measurements or Faraday rotation.
-Thus, for example, with pulse-field MOKE, we would be able to detect magnetic phase transitions for non-transparent small flake-like samples or non-transparent thin films, for which bulk magnetization measurements using pick-up coils or Faraday rotation measurements are not applicable.
-Such studies would contribute to significant advancement of high-magnetic-field materials science.
+In this work, we present a new technique for measuring polar MOKE under pulsed magnetic fields.
+With successful measurements of MOKE above 40~T and down to 77~K with a resolution of 0.1~mrad, we demonstrate that MOKE is indeed a powerful technique to measure magnetic properties under pulsed fields.
+We also emphasize that our setup is remarkably simple and readily applicable to stronger field apparatus at high-field facilities, including 1000-T destructive magnetic compression magnets~\cite{Nomura2014.PhysRevLett.112.247201, Nakamura2018.RevSciInstrum.89.095106, Matsuda2020.NatureCommun.11.3591, Ikeda2023.NatureCommun.14.1744}.
+Moreover, MOKE has a key advantage: it is applicable to small samples such as thin films or non-transparent samples including metallic materials, compared with other magnetic probes such as magnetization measurements or Faraday rotation.
+Thus, for example, with pulse-field MOKE, we would be able to detect magnetic phase transitions in non-transparent, flake-like samples or thin films, for which bulk magnetization measurements using pick-up coils or Faraday rotation measurements are not applicable.
+Such studies would contribute significantly to the advancement of high-magnetic-field materials science.

-In the end, we emphasize that the new sample fixture is applicable also to static or zero-field experiments.
-The fixture enables us plug-and-play MOKE experiments free from complicated alignment processes, leading to much higher experimental throughput than before.
-This paper contributes also to expand and accelerate MOKE studies to investigate non-trivial time-reversal-symmetry breakings in various classes of materials.
+In the end, we emphasize that the new sample fixture is also applicable to static or zero-field experiments.
+The fixture enables plug-and-play MOKE experiments free from complicated alignment procedure, resulting in significantly higher experimental throughput.
+Thus, this paper contributes also to the expansion and acceleration of MOKE studies aimed at investigating non-trivial time-reversal-symmetry breakings in various classes of materials.